piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 Look at quality control as being a subset of quality assurance and software testing as a subset of quality control.

-**The Concept of Software Quality?**

-Is simply the degree of conformance to explicit or implicit requirements and expectations where the explicit and implicit expectations correspond to the two basics levels of software quality; -

-- **Functional** — the product's compliance with functional (explicit) requirements and design specifications.
-This aspect focuses on the practical use of software, from the point of view of the user: its features, performance, ease of use, and absence of defects.
-- **Non-Functional** — system's inner characteristics and architecture, i.e., structural (implicit) requirements.
-This includes code maintainability, understandability, efficiency, and security.

 ## What are the most common software quality issues

 The common software quality issues that Software Quality Assurance can help with include;-